 Head chef Scott Paton has made sure that Devon’s best ingredients and friendly, knowledgeable waiters are left to do the talking.
 The romantic location, in an intimate minstrel’s gallery over looking the historic Great Hall, the friendly vibe and fun touches (check out my review) mean that despite the linen tablecloths, Àclèaf manages to keep it real.
 The AA inspectors clearly agree as they’ve just doled it out four well-deserved AA stars.

 If you fancy a treat, or have a special occasion looming, book in for the four course Table d’hôte or the four-course signature menu, which can be paired with a curated list of old and new world wines.
-New for 2021 is a nine-course taster devised with all the chefs’ faves, with the addition of some new ones.
+New for 2022 is a six-course taster devised with all the chefs’ faves, with the addition of some new ones.
 Check out our What’s Cooking interview with Scott for more intel.

 follow Acleaf, Plymouth on